adaorachi/ghEditor/README.md

 ### Quick Start
 In order to import the stylesheet for this module and use the module from within JavaScript, you need to install and add the [style-loader](https://webpack.js.org/loaders/style-loader) and [css-loader](https://webpack.js.org/loaders/css-loader) to your module configuration.

-`npm install --save-dev style-loader css-loader`
+`npm install style-loader css-loader --save-dev`

-Also you need to install and add the sass-loader.
+Also you need to install and add the sass-loader and sass.

-`npm install sass-loader sass webpack --save-dev`
+`npm install sass-loader sass --save-dev`

+And then, webpack is also needed to configure the SASS settings.

+`npm install webpack --save-dev`

-Add the SASS module into your module configuration.
+Add the SASS module into your module configuration, which is usually in the `webpack.config.js` file.

   ```
   module.exports = {